NeKoRoSYS/NeKoRoSYS-Arch-Linux-Rice/README.md

 <br>

 > [!WARNING]
 > These dotfiles still work as I am writing this on February 8, 2026.
-Future updates could break one or more of the packages and I may or may not be active to fix it for you.
+Future updates could break one or more of the packages and I may or may not be active enough to fix it for you (please do contact me on Discord - @nekorosys - and I'll be happy to entertain any of your concerns).
 I do recommend fixing it yourself just in case it happens because it might help you learn more about maintaining your desktop experience!
 <br>

 - Auto-pause animated wallpapers via [mpvpaper-stop](https://github.com/pvtoari/mpvpaper-stop) (dependencies: cmake, cjson)